36 Hours in Brunswick

 Activities: Hiking, biking, birdwatching, picnicking, shopping, dining

 Shopping is wonderful in Brunswick — charming Maine Street is lined with shops of all sorts, including amazing antique stores, boutiques and book shops.
 Find the perfect gift, chocolate treat or piece of artwork.
 The Fort Andross Mill is filled with dozens of artist studios, an indoor flea market and an antique mall.
+Beginning November, there is a Winter Market held each Saturday morning.

 For a look back in time, visit the Joshua L. Chamberlain Museum — in what was the Civil War hero’s home for more than 50 years — or the Skolfield-Whittier House for guided tours that provide an excellent glimpse into 19th-century upper-middle-class life in Maine.